On our News pages

 This is a concerted effort among news organisations to put the climate crisis at the forefront of our coverage.
 This article is published under a Creative Commons license and can be reproduced for free – just hit the “Republish this article” button on the page to copy the full HTML coding.
 The Conversation also runs Imagine, a newsletter in which academics explore how the world can rise to the challenge of climate change.
 Sign up here.

-Tara Smith does not work for, consult, own shares in or receive funding from any company or organisation that would benefit from this article, and has disclosed no relevant affiliations beyond their academic appointment.
+Tara Smith does not work for, consult, own shares in or receive funding from any company or organization that would benefit from this article, and has disclosed no relevant affiliations beyond their academic appointment.

 Cilia: cell's long-overlooked antenna that can drive cancer – or stop it in its tracks